 CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES PUBLISHER RESPONSE mentioned in their discussions then says, "We learned that a force is a push or a pull.
 A touching force is a push or a pull when the objects touch.
 A non-touching force is a push or a pull that happens without the objects touching."
 Therefore, while the teacher is the one to formally define and post the vocabulary words to the classroom wall, students have been involved in the discovery of the underlying concepts of touching and non-touching forces, and have therefore taken part in the construction of their definitions/meaning.
 The science and literacy experts at the Lawerence Hall of Science made the pedagogical decision to embed the formal introduction of vocabulary words into the context of activities, like these two were, so that by the end of a unit, students will be able to use their own words to explain unit vocabulary, be able to use vocabulary words correctly in a variety of contexts, understand their relationships to other words, and effortlessly use them in their speech and writing when they need to explain an idea.
-SECTION II: ADDITIONAL INDICAT ORS OF QUALITY , .
-Additional Criterion 5.
-LEARNING PROGRESSIONS: The materials adequately address Appendix A: Learning Progressions.
-They are coherent and provide natural connections to other performance expectations including science and engineering practices, crosscutting concepts, and disciplinary core ideas; the content complements the the Louisiana Student Standards for Math.
-REQUIRED 5a) The overall organization of the materials and the development of disciplinary core ideas, science and engineering practices, and crosscutting concepts are coherent within and across units.
-The progression of learning is coordinated over time, clear and organized to prevent student misunderstanding and supports student mastery of the performance expectations.
-Yes The lessons within and across each unit are organized to support learning through a natural progression.
+Additional Criterian Vos The lessons within and across each unit are 5.
+LEARNING PROGRESSIONS: The materials adequately address Appendix A: Learning Progressions .
+They are coherent and provide natural connections to other performance expectations including science and engineering practices, crosscutting concepts, and disciplinary core ideas; the content complements the the Louisiana Student Standards for Math .
+Sa) The overall organization of the materials and the development of disciplinary core ideas, science and engineering practices, and crosscutting concepts are coherent within and across units.
+The progression of learning is coordinated over time, clear and organized to prevent student misunderstanding and supports student mastery of the performance expectations. organized to support learning through a natural progression.
 Students engage with and build an understanding of the three dimensions of the standards at increasing levels of complexity and sophistication and engage in a coherent progression of learning that is coordinated over time, clear, and organized.
 For example, in the Inheritance and Traits Unit, the Crosscutting Concept of Patterns is presented in Lesson 1.3 as part of the discussion on the similarities and differences in traits among birds.
 In Lesson 1.5, students examine members of a wolfpack notating similarities and variations in traits, again noticing patterns among the pack.
+In Lesson 2.5, students use the Inheritance and Traits modeling tool to examine the inheritance of traits within the wolf pack and look for patterns that exist. and disciplinary core ideas; the content complements the the Louisiana Student Standards for Math.
+In Lesson 1.5, students examine members of a wolfpack notating similarities and variations in traits, again noticing patterns among the pack.
 In Lesson 2.5, students use the Inheritance and Traits modeling tool to examine the inheritance of traits within the wolf pack and look for patterns that exist.
-Yes No In the Weather and Climate Unit, the Science and Engineering Practice of Analyzing and Interpreting
+In the Weather and Climate Unit, the Science and Engineering Practice of Analyzing and Interpreting